rachidelaid/Portfolio/README.md

 # My Microverse Portfolio

 > this is a website to showcase all my projects, to show what I'm capable of as a web developer.
-> it almost done, I just need to add the about myself section and the contact form.
+> it almost done, I just need to add the contact section.

 ![screenshot](./assets/screenshot.png)